sujeet4github/LangHaskell/SalientFeatures.md

 		- non associativity is specified by infix
 	- If no fixity declaration is given for a particular operator, it defaults to infixl 9.

+A Haskell program is a collection of *Modules*.
+Modules in Haskell are used for:
+- controlling name-spaces
+- creating Abstract Data Types

 Section
 - In Haskell the partial application of an infix operator is called a section:
 ```